Composer of sacred texts for professional & amateur choirs

 Life in Staunton

 After teaching at Lenoir-Rhyne University for twenty years, I retired in 2016 and moved with my wife Florence to Staunton, Virginia, where we enjoy the mountains, the artsy town with its foodie restaurants, Taylor & Boody tracker organs, concerts of the Staunton Music Festival and Heifetz International Institute, and the amazing productions of the American Shakespeare Center.
-While maintaining our home here in Staunton, we will begin a new adventure next year as Visiting Professor and Instructor of Church Music in the School of Theology at Sewanee: The University of the South.
-We will plan and lead music for daily prayer in the Chapel of the Apostles, teach courses in church music and chanting, and conduct the seminary Chapel Choir for eucharists and the university Schola at weekly evensong in All Saints’ Chapel.
+We just completed an adventure as Visiting Professors of Church Music in the School of Theology at Sewanee: The University of the South, but are now back in Staunton or on side trips to visit family, especially our new granddaughter!

 Featured Works

 Florence and I collaborate with the Heifetz International Institute to sponsor twelve hours of performances devoted to the music of Johann Sebastian Bach.
-Staunton’s Bach Around the Clock takes place each March on a Saturday close to Bach’s birthday (March 21).
-In 2023–the 300th anniversary of Bach’s arrival in Leipzig–we will perform Cantatas 42 and 67 to highlight the theme of peace.
-Come join us March 18, 2003, from 9 a.m. to 9 p.m., at Christ Lutheran Church, Staunton, VA.
+Staunton’s Bach Around the Clock takes place each year on a Saturday close to Bach’s birthday (March 21).
+On March 16, 2024 we will perform Cantata 131 to highlight our world’s need for help and mercy, especially in light of the ravages of violence and war.
+“Out of the depths I cry to you, O Lord.”